-So, a period of a generator cannot be too short, lest it repeat itself while in use, which makes it statistically unsound.
+So, the period of a generator cannot be too short, lest it repeat itself while in use, which makes it statistically unsound.
 A large internal state implies the possibility of a longer period because it allows for more distinct states to be represented.
 Yet, in terms of period size, more is not always better.
 For example, if one is to choose between generators with period sizes of 2128 and 2256, one should notice that it would take billions of years to exhaust the period of the 2128 generator, so picking the generator with period 2256 does not bring a relevant advantage.
-“Even a period as ‘small’ as 256 would take a single CPU core more than two years to iterate through at one number per nanosecond.”; [18], section 2.4.2.
+‘Even a period as “small” as 256 would take a single CPU core more than two years to iterate through at one number per nanosecond.’
+[18]

 Another valuable property is unpredictability.
-“A die would hardly seem random if, when I’ve rolled a five, a six, and a three, you can tell me that my next roll will be a one.”; [18], section 2.2.
-Still, pseudorandom number generators are deterministic and their behaviour is completely determined by their input.
-They produce the same sequence given the same input.
+‘A die would hardly seem random if, when I’ve rolled a five, a six, and a three, you can tell me that my next roll will be a one.’
+[18] Still, pseudorandom number generators are deterministic, and their behaviour is completely determined by their input: they produce the same sequence given the same input.
 So, their randomness is only apparent to an observer who doesn’t know their initial conditions.
-Though the deterministic nature of pseudorandom number generators might seem more like weakness than strength, it is valuable for reproducing the same sequence multiple times, which is required in a number of applications, from simulations and games to the mere testing of programs.
-To repeat a sequence generated by a pseudorandom number generator, one needs only save its initial conditions, usually just the seed for that sequence produced.
-To repeat a sequence from a true random number generator, the entire sequence produced would have to be saved.
+Though the deterministic nature of pseudorandom number generators might seem more like a weakness than a strength, it is valuable for reproducing the same sequence multiple times, which is required in a number of applications, from simulations and games to the mere testing of programs.
+To repeat a sequence generated by a pseudorandom number generator, one needs only save its initial conditions, usually just the seed for the produced sequence.
+To repeat a sequence from a true random number generator, the entire produced sequence would have to be saved.

-It’s not immediately obvious that a procedure computed by a machine can be unpredictable, but some pseudorandom number generators output a number while keeping another one hidden from the user.
+It is not immediately obvious that a procedure computed by a machine can be unpredictable, but some pseudorandom number generators output a number while keeping another one hidden from the user.
 The hidden information is called the pseudorandom number generator’s internal state.
-Predicting the pseudorandom number generator entails knowing such internal state.
+Predicting the pseudorandom number generator entails knowing the internal state.

 Unpredictability is important for applications concerned with security because predicting a pseudorandom number generator allows for various types of attacks, including denial of service [19].
-If a pseudorandom number generator leaks internal state information at each output, an adversary is able to little by little infer the complete internal state, when the generator becomes completely predictable, at least from that point in the sequence on, which is a flaw of Mersenne Twister [20].
+If a pseudorandom number generator leaks internal state information at each output, an adversary is able to little by little infer the complete internal state, at which point the generator becomes completely predictable, at least from that point in the sequence on, which is a flaw of Mersenne Twister [20].

 Predictability can be considered in two directions: forwards and backwards.
 A generator is said to be invertible if, once its internal state is known, the random numbers it generated previously can be recovered.
-Being non-invertible is vital for applications that generate cryptographic keys: if the generator is invertible and its internal state is exposed at some point in time, adversaries will be able to recover all previously generated keys.
+Being non-invertible is vital for applications that generate cryptographic keys; if the generator is invertible and its internal state is exposed at some point in time, adversaries will be able to recover all previously generated keys.
 So, cryptographically secure pseudorandom number generators are not invertible.
-Although some applications may not be designed with cryptography in mind, it’s prudent to pick the safest generator affordable by your project; [18], section 2.2.
+Although some applications may not be designed with cryptography in mind, it is prudent to pick the safest generator that a project can afford [18].

-[...]
 [Because] we cannot always know the future contexts in which our code will be used, it seems wise for all applications to avoid generators that make discovering their entire internal state completely trivial.